-Bowie and Mercury were both highly theatrical performers, but the glam rocker was considered cool, and Rolling Stone called Mercury’s voice “throat-scratching,” and Queen “the first truly fascist rock band.”
+Bowie and Mercury were both highly theatrical performers, but the glam rocker was considered cool, and Rolling Stone called Mercury’s voice “throat-scratching.”
 Ouch.
-But the two strong-willed singers appreciated each other’s musical talents, and when they got together for a wine- and drug-fueled marathon session one night in July 1981, they wrote and recorded a song that benefited both, notching another indelible hit in Queen’s repertoire and reinvigorating Bowie’s career.
+But the two strong-willed singers appreciated each other’s musical talents, and when they got together for copious amounts of wine and substances for a marathon session one night in July 1981, they wrote and recorded a song that benefited both, notching another indelible hit in Queen’s repertoire and reinvigorating Bowie’s career.
 Even the title seemed fitting: “Under Pressure.”

 In the summer of 1981, the members of Queen—Mercury, guitarist Brian May, drummer Roger Taylor, and bassist John Deacon—were putting together new songs at Mountain Studios in Montreux, Switzerland, which they had bought in 1979 and where they would record six studio albums.
 (A producer bought it in 1995; today it is a museum called Queen: The Studio Experience.)